menchelab/hci-immune-synapse/README.md

 * You can now choose a notebook to run.
 * Close the notebook server and the docker container by pressing CTRL+C in your terminal.

+## Troubleshoot

+If the notebooks crash and restart, you might need to increase the resources allocated to Docker in the Docker Settings menu.
+This was successfully run with 2 CPUs, 12GB of RAM and 2GB of swap space.

 ### Note for Windows users

-You can follow the same instructions in a PowerShell.
+You can follow the general instructions in a PowerShell.
 After installing Docker desktop, you might need to:

 * Run and complete the following procedure: